Fraud Blocker

 Folsom Employment Attorney

 While work should always feel like a place where you are respected, safe, and treated fairly, that is unfortunately not always the case in Folsom, California.
 Sometimes workplace issues escalate, such as discrimination, sexual harassment, or retaliation.
-When this happens, it can be difficult to know where to turn for help.
+When this happens, it can be difficult to know where to go for help.
 A Folsom employment lawyer is the resource you need to help cut through the confusion and take meaningful steps toward a final resolution.

 Common Workplace Issues Across Folsom’s Largest Job Sectors

-Across the Sacramento-Roseville-Folsom region, there are thousands of employees across many different sectors.
-For instance, there are 52,930 home health and personal care aids, 25,790 fast food and counter workers, 25,050 management analysts, and 23,400 registered nurses.
 These fields are, unfortunately, not free from wage disputes, scheduling conflicts, discrimination, and other employment law issues.
 Here are some examples of issues employees often face:

 • Wage violations.
-Even with the statewide minimum wage increasing to $16.50 per hour in 2025, there are some employers who still fail to pay their employees fairly.
+Even with the statewide minimum wage increasing to $16.50 per hour in 2026, there are some employers who still fail to pay their employees fairly.
 This is especially true in industries with high turnover or tipped wages.

 • Misclassification and lack of benefits.
 Employers sometimes classify workers as independent contractors to avoid paying overtime or providing healthcare benefits, even if the job clearly meets the definition of an employee.